 This has to do with the salt chlorine generator in saltwater pools.
 These generators by themselves can cost up to $2,500 or more – and that’s on top of any other costs you’ll incur while building and installing the pool in your backyard.

 However, this is where a saltwater pool can save you some money when it comes to long-term numbers.
 Once you’ve got the salt chlorine generator, your annual operating costs for maintaining the pool should only be around $100 to $400.
-Salt shouldn’t run you more than a few hundred dollars, but you’ll probably see an increase in your energy bill.
+Theoretically, you should just have to buy salt after you initially set up the pool.

-Keep in mind that one expense you’ll have with a saltwater pool is replacing the cells in the generator.
-This can cost you anywhere from $200 to $700, but you shouldn’t need to replace cells more than every few years.
+Keep in mind that one ongoing expense you’ll have with a saltwater pool is replacing the cells in the generator.
+This can cost you anywhere from $200 to $900, but you shouldn’t need to replace cells more than every few years.
+You’ll probably also see an increase in your energy bill.

 With a traditional pool, purchasing chlorine and other balancing agents can run you up to $1,000 a year, sometimes even more.